Skip to contents

 Introduction

 By default, all financial data returned by get_finance_data() is in nominal dollars - the actual dollar amounts reported in each year without any inflation adjustment.
-This means that $1,000 in 2012 and $1,000 in 2022 are treated as equal amounts, even though they have different purchasing power.
+This means that $1,000 in 2012 and $1,000 in 2023 are treated as equal amounts, even though they have different purchasing power.

 To make valid comparisons across years, you need to convert to real dollars (also called constant dollars) by adjusting for inflation.

-How CPI Adjustment Works
+How CPI adjustment works

 edfinr uses the CPI-U index to adjust for inflation.
 The adjustment is aligned to the school year calendar: